-Second, Advising Plus positively influenced students' application behaviors and preferences to attend higher-quality institutions.
+We find that Advising Plus led to substantially higher rates of completion for each of the incented inputs.
+First, Advising Plus positively influenced students' application behaviors and preferences to attend higher-quality institutions.
 Students reported substantially higher rates of application to selective institutions and were substantially more likely to list these institutions as their top choice.
-Advising Plus students were five percentage points more likely to report applying to at least one CollegePoint school (92 percent vs. 87 percent); we observe similar magnitude impacts when we use the Barron's Admissions Competitive Index, a commonly used measure of institutional selectivity.
-Advising Plus students were five percentage points more likely to report their top choice institution was a CollegePoint school (83 percent vs. 78 percent).
-Students report directionally higher though imprecisely estimated increases in acceptances at CollegePoint schools, and large increases in acceptance at highly selective Barron's 2 institutions (6.9 percentage points), though no effect on acceptances at Barron's 1 institutions, the most selective institutions in the country.
-We find that the positive impacts from Advising Plus on application quality and reported acceptances are much higher among students with a lower baseline propensity to apply to a CollegePoint school: Advising Plus students with a lower baseline propensity were 22.4 percentage points more likely to apply to CollegePoint schools compared to their Advising Standard counterparts.
-We also estimate large but imprecisely-estimated effects of Advising Plus on reported acceptances to CollegePoint schools among students with a low baseline propensity to apply.2
+Advising Plus students were 5.1 percentage points more likely to report applying to at least one CollegePoint school (92.4 percent vs. 87.3 percent) and 5.9 percentage points more likely to apply to the most selective colleges and universities in the country (Barron's 1 institutions4; 76.3 percent vs. 70.4 percent), which also tend to offer the most institutional grant aid to lower-income students.
+Advising Plus also shifted student preferences in the direction of higher-quality institutions: Students were 4.3 percentage points more likely to report their top choice institution was a CollegePoint school (82.4 percent vs. 78.1 percent) and 5.9 percentage points more likely to indicate a Barron's 1 institution was their top choice (59.6 percent vs. 53.7 percent).
+Students report directionally higher though imprecisely estimated increases in acceptances at CollegePoint schools, and large increases in acceptance at highly selective Barron's 2 institutions (6.9 percentage points), though no effect on acceptances at Barron's 1 institutions.
+We find that the positive impacts from Advising Plus on application quality and reported acceptances are much higher among students with a lower baseline propensity to apply to a CollegePoint school.5